All Episodes

 Once you're there, no matter what you say you've done next, nobody ever leaves the KGB.

-I've now been in fifty seven states.
+I've now been in 57 states.

 You send a kid to the emergency room for a treatable illness like asthma.

-Well, I don't know what the term is in Austrian.
+I don't know what the term is in Austrian.

-Navy corpsman, Christian Bashar.
+Navy Corpsman Christian Bashar.

-On this memorial day, as our nation honors its unbroken line of fallen heroes, and I see many of them in the audience here today.
+On this Memorial Day, as our nation honors its unbroken line of fallen heroes, and I see many of them in the audience here today.

-This Memorial Day is our nation honors its unbroken line of fallen heroes.
+This Memorial Day, as our nation honors its unbroken line of fallen heroes, that means killed in action.

 I see many of them in the audience here today.

-He looked out and he saw the dead.
+He looked out and he saw the dead, which of course he didn't.

-You know he knows Biden's wife's name.
+You know he didn't mean, come on, you know he knows Biden's wife's name.

 What are you talking about?